Harikrishna-HG/60DayOfLearningChallenge/Readme.md

-# 60 Days Of Learning Challenge 🚀👊
+# 60 Days Of Learning Challenge [Leapfrog Technology] 🚀👊

 Welcome to my 60 Coding Challenge!
 For the next 60 days, I’ll be dedicating time each Days to coding, sharpening my programming skills, and tracking my journey here.